 The idea is to take the line drawings and turn them into complete images, trying to be imaginative.

 9: Draw your hand

-If you’re a parent, I advise you to spend more time with your kids, because they will open your imagination.
+If you’re a parent, spend more time with your kids.
 And if you don’t have kids, just try to have fun in general.
 Be playful and creative.

 As an artist, actor, writer, poet, and journalist, I’ve used my creative mind professionally for many years.
-And honestly, every single time I’ve come up with a new idea that knocked my socks off, it’s been while I was messing around and having a laugh.
+And honestly, every single time I’ve produced a new idea that knocked my socks off, it’s been while I was having a laugh.
 There’s a reason for that.
 It’s because, neurologically, feats of the imagination require neuroplasticity.